 If you have a car, you may be insured to drive it.
-However, what about someone driving your car yet not insured?
-These are common issues, such as lending a friend your car or even borrowing to get to work.
+However, what about someone driving your vehicle yet not guaranteed?
+These are common issues, such as lending a friend your car or borrowing to get to work.

 While it may be perfectly legal for a friend to drive your car, it is a different matter, whether insured or not.
-Different States’ laws on the minimum required insurance differ.
-However, looking at comprehensive auto insurance, the rule is that insurance follows your car and not your driver, as Claims Journal reported.
+Other States’ laws on the minimum required insurance differ.
+However, the rule of comprehensive auto insurance is that insurance follows your car and not your driver, as Claims Journal reported.

 Why A Car Accident Lawyer?

 Things are different with a good car accident lawyer; you can get insights into protecting yourself and your car’s driver.
-The lawyers at Ellis Law Corporation also have additional information to help you understand what steps to take to protect yourself from liability.
+The lawyers at also have additional information to help you understand what steps to take to protect yourself from liability.

-In this article, you will learn what may happen if someone drives your car, and they are insured or not.
+In this article, you will learn what may happen if someone drives your car and whether they are insured.
 Read on.

 Can I Insure My Car Under Someone Else?